 (l) Payments and fees for employment and training-related applications, tests, and certifications.

-Local Boards must have written policy identifying approved support services, state and regulatory requirements and defines caps, if any, for each instance.
-Reference SCP 2.5 1.15 and EmployNV User Guide for Staff.
+Local Boards must have a written policy identifying approved support services, state and regulatory requirements and defines caps, if any, for each instance.
+Reference SCP 2.5 and EmployNV User Guide for Staff.

 Tutoring: